The Real Scoop on Hiring Celebrity Entertainment

 Answer: You want them to feel inspired.
 You want them to feel excited.

 There are a multitude of factors that help create that experience for your attendees.
 One major element is entertainment.
 Here at Blue Spark, we exceed in (not only) providing the best talent, but the talent that is best for your group.
 Our goal is to have your guests talking about the conference they attended where they saw “The Best Concert Ever!”
 Here is some insight to the real scoop on hiring celebrity entertainment:

 1. Know Your Budget

 Ah…budget discussion.
 The “necessary evil.”
 But, listen – it’s ok – everyone has a budget.
 And the more honest you are with your range, the quicker we can find realistic options for you to review.
 It’s also imperative to know what’s included in the bottom line for these artists.
-Many artist riders (their set of requests), for example, may require equipment, travel, hotel, catering, security, etc. It’s important to review these requests in the initial development stage to ensure that you can meet the needs of the artist (without blowing your budget).
+Many artist riders (their set of requests), for example, may require audio visual equipment, travel, hotel, catering, security, etc. It’s important to review these requests in the initial development stage to ensure that you can meet the needs of the artist (without blowing your budget).

 Another thing to consider is the artist’s career status.
 Are they up-and-coming?
 Did they just win a Grammy?
 These are all things that can affect their asking prices.
 Our best tip is to find the artists climbing the charts.
 That way, you can still acquire their services at a lower price point, and they might have reached #1 on the Billboard Charts by your conference!

 Do your attendees want to dance?
 Do they want to sit and listen to an artist?
 What’s the age range of the attendees?
 All of these questions are important to ask, because the ultimate goal is to give them an experience they will adore.
 For example, nostalgia goes a long way when it comes to music.
 If the majority of your attendees are 35-45, consider hiring a band from the late 90s/early 2000s.
 This logic can actually be applied to any generation.